Rocket Vault-RocketX (RVF) Price Tops $0.16 on Exchanges

-Rocket Vault-RocketX (RVF) traded flat against the U.S. dollar during the one day period ending at 19:00 PM E.T. on April 10th.
-Rocket Vault-RocketX has a market cap of $10.42 million and $761,116.00 worth of Rocket Vault-RocketX was traded on exchanges in the last 24 hours.
-One Rocket Vault-RocketX coin can now be bought for $0.16 or 0.00000296 BTC on cryptocurrency exchanges.
-In the last seven days, Rocket Vault-RocketX has traded flat against the U.S. dollar.
+Rocket Vault-RocketX (RVF) traded flat against the U.S. dollar during the 24 hour period ending at 17:00 PM ET on April 11th.
+Rocket Vault-RocketX has a market capitalization of $10.42 million and approximately $761,116.00 worth of Rocket Vault-RocketX was traded on exchanges in the last 24 hours.
+In the last week, Rocket Vault-RocketX has traded flat against the U.S. dollar.
+One Rocket Vault-RocketX coin can now be bought for about $0.16 or 0.00000296 BTC on exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.